 Cameron’s gaze drifted from her controls out to the endless depths of space just on the other side of the cockpits thick reinforced glass.
 Darkness stared back at her, speckled with pin-pricks of light.

 A lifetime ago, she gave up on wondering what all was out there.
 What was the point?
 She went where she was sent, did what she was told, then went back under stasis until the next time she was…un-holstered.
-Never straying from that path, that’s been her life for the past ninety-seven years.
+Never straying from that path, that’s been her life for the past one hundred and seven years.
 She’d seen so much death and very little life, all by design she knew, and though it was getting…redundant, to say the least, it was what she craved to do most; also, she knew, by design.